qxxxb/ffr_ml_tutorial/README.md

 TrackingAccuracy, SpectralAmplitude, PitchStrength, and RMSAmplitude) and a target response label (FFR).

-This package is developed by the Auditory Electrophysiology Lab at Ohio University.
+This package is developed by the Auditory Electrophysiology Laboratory at Ohio University.
 This package is distributed to facilitate learning, but without any warranty.
 The user is free to use, modify, and re-distribute this package under the terms of an MIT license.